The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Project overview and development status

-The consortium is developing fully autonomous navigation systems for container ships and ferries.
-For ferries, this will include an automated navigation function for within the harbor, including automated berthing and unberthing, and mooring support using drones is being developed for container ships.
+The consortium developed fully autonomous navigation systems for container ships and ferries.
+For ferries, this included an automated navigation function for within the harbor, including automated berthing and unberthing, and mooring support using drones developed for container ships.

 Photo